 There are two types of limited companies, i.e., private or closely held companies, and public companies.
-The first is governed by the Civil and Commercial Code, the second by the Public Company Act.
+The first is governed by the Civil and Commercial Code of Thailand, the second by the Public Company Act.

 Private Limited Companies in Thailand have basic characteristics similar to those of Western corporations.
-A private limited company is formed through a process which leads to the registration of a Memorandum of Association (Articles of Incorporation) and Articles of Association (By-laws), as its constitutive documents.
+A private Thai limited company is formed through a process that leads to the registration of a Memorandum of Association (Articles of Incorporation) and Articles of Association (By-laws), as its constitutive documents.